fcdidone/RepData_PeerAssessment1/PA1_template.md

 First, I loaded the plyr package for helping me to calculate the total number, since it is simpler than the split aplay method.

 Then I counted the total steps number.
-Note: Iremove the missing values, because the assingment says to ignore for know.
+Note: I removed the missing values, because the assingment says to ignore for know.